 Geraldine is a lifestyle and wellness writer.
 She writes about substance abuse, mental health, and how to live a healthy lifestyle.

-Drug Addiction is a lonely disease.
-More often than not, substance abusers withdraw from their social circle and push away family members and loved ones as their addiction worsens.
+Drug addiction is a lonely disease.
+More often than not, substance abusers withdraw from their social circles and push away family members and loved ones as their addiction worsens.
 Support groups or self-help groups for substance abusers can offer that supportive space many don’t have.

 More than just a supportive environment, there’s research that points out the many ways support groups help substance abusers, plus the role these meetings play in long-term sobriety.